Variational properties of the abstract subdifferential operator: Abstract Subdifferential Calculus

 When the image of $u$ $\im u = \dom f$, and $w\in \partial_{L\circ u} f\circ u(x)$, letting $w=v\circ u$, then for any $y\in \dom f$, there exists $z\in Y$ such that $y=u(z)$.
 Then:

 So, $v\in \partial_L f(u(x))$, which proves the reverse inclusion. \end{proof}

 We now turn our attention to the sum of abstract convex functions.
-We start from recalling the definition of infimum convolution. \begin{definition}[Infimum Convolution\cite{jeyakumar.ea:2007}] Let $f:X_1\to \R$ and $g:X_2\to \R$ be real-valued functions.
+We start by recalling the definition of infimal convolution. \begin{definition} [Infimal Convolution\cite{jeyakumar.ea:2007}] Let $f\in \F{X_1}$ and $g\in \F{X_2}$ be real-valued functions, where $X_1, X_2$ are sets such that the Minkowski sum $X_1+X_2:=\{x+y, x\in X_1,y\in X_2\}$ is well defined.
 The infimal convolution $f\oplus g:(X_1+X_2)\to \R$ is defined as:

-The convolution is said to be \emph{exact} when the infimum is attained for every $x\in X$. \end{definition} Note that unlike in most definitions we do not assume $f$ and $g$ to be defined on the same domain.
-This is so we can apply the infimal convolution to the conjugates of $L_1$- and $L_2$-convex functions.
+The convolution is said to be \emph{exact} when the infimum is attained for every $x\in X$. \end{definition} Note that unlike in most definitions, we do not assume $f$ and $g$ to be defined on the same domain.
+This is so we can apply the infimal convolution to the conjugates of $L_1$- and $L_2$-convex functions for arbitrary families of functions $L_1$ and $L_2$.

-We now give some results on the sums of convex sets and convex functions.
-We let $f_1$ and $f_2$ be two functions defined on $X$, and $L_1$ and $L_2$ any two families of functions on $X$.
+We now give some results on the sums of abstract convex sets and abstract convex functions.
+In the rest of this section we let $X$ be an arbitrary set, $f_1\in \F{X}$ and $f_2\in\F{X}$ be two functions defined on $X$, and $L_1$ and $L_2$ any two families of functions on $X$.

 \begin{proposition} If $f_1$ is $L_1$-convex and $f_2$ is $L_2$-convex, then $f_1+f_2$ is $L_1+L_2$-convex. \end{proposition}

 \begin{proof} Let $U_i = \supp{L_i}{f_i}$ for $i\in \{1,2\}$.
 We have that \end{proof}